anchit92/ESP32-RaceBox-mini-Emulator/Battery_version/README.md

 > **Power Supply Constraints **:
 > High-performance GNSS modules can pull an inrush current spike of up to **100mA** during cold start or initialization.
 > The **Seeed Studio XIAO nRF52840 Sense** 3.3V voltage regulator is rated for a maximum of **100mA** when powered by battery.
 > This leaves zero margin for the nRF52's own consumption (BLE, CPU peaks), which can lead to system brownouts or unstable GNSS initialization.
+>
+> So dont use the 3.3v rail to power the GPS, as tempting as that is.

 *Note: The Onboard IMU relies on internal connections, so no external wiring is needed for the accelerometer/gyroscope.*